Pixoll/food-comp-db-backend/README.md

 ## Preparation

+- Make sure to have at least Node v20.
 - Load `db.sql` into MySQL by running `mysql -u username -p < db.sql`.
 - Run `cp .env.example .env` and fill out the database credentials.
   - Additionally, add the `PORT` variable to override the default port (`3000`)